🔥 Get up to 20% off Matador • Join Pack Hacker Pro

 Get up to 20% off Matador • Join Pack Hacker Pro

 Despite its packable design, Matador’s On-Grid Packable Backpack doesn’t feel too limited.
-Packable bags tend to shed some features to be packable, such as thick padding, structure, and many other individual features—they’re basically backpacks on a diet.
+Packable backpacks tend to shed some features to be packable, such as thick padding, structure, and many other individual features—they’re basically backpacks on a diet.
 As such, how do you improve this kind of bag?
 We like the On-Grid so much that we included it on our Digital Nomad Packing List, so is there even room for improvement?

 Matador ReFraction Packable Backpack Carry Handle